 When Pluto arrives at 0° Aries it is at about 15.5° South declination.
 It doesn’t hit the celestial equator +/- 0° until it is in early-mid-Taurus (about 10-13° Taurus).
 When Pluto passed into Libra in October 1971 it was at 15.5° North declination.
 It didn’t hit the celestial equator again until it was in early-mid-Scorpio (10-13° Scorpio).
 So you can see how Pluto lags about 1-1/2 signs behind other planets it in declination position.

 Parallel Planets in Supposedly “Incompatible” Signs

-First, those signs that are in Northern declination, Aries through Virgo, there are possible P aspects created between planets in different signs, unlike conjunctions in longitude.
+When planets are in signs of Northern declination (Aries through Virgo), there are possible parallel aspects created between planets in different signs, unlike conjunctions in longitude.
 The reverse is the same for Southern declination.

 Here is an illustration using the 2015 September equinox at dawn to help you match up declination movement north and south through the zodiac.
 Notice that while moving through Gemini and Cancer planets/points are at their highest northern declination.
 Notice opposite this, Sagittarius and Capricorn are where planets/points his their lowest southern declination.

 Planets in Aries can be parallel those in Virgo.
 If you’ve ever wondered why a Virgo and an Aries seem to get along together, get married and have children and stay together so compatibly, understand that their synastry may include parallel aspects between their charts that form bonds just as strongly as conjunctions do in longitude (flat wheel chart).

 Taurus and Leo share about 12° to 20° North declination.
 Same story here.
 Yes, people whose charts show synastry squares can have points of great compatibility too.